 DRAFT FOR DISCUSSION

-Note: This annex to the ERPA term sheet lays out the basic elements of a sub-agreement or other sub-arrangement (Sub-Arrangement) between the Seller and one or more Sub-Entities to ensure proper implementation of the ER Program.
+Note: This annex to the ERPA term sheet lays out the basic principles of a sub-agreement or other sub-arrangement (Sub-Arrangement) between the Seller and one or more Sub-Entities to ensure implementation of the ER Program.

 Unless otherwise defined in this annex, all capitalized terms used have the same meanings as given to those terms in the ERPA term sheet and the FCPF Charter.

-While the basic elements listed in this Annex are open for discussion and may be negotiated between the parties to the Sub-Arrangement, the IBRD will have to issue a ‘no-objection’ regarding the content of the final Sub-Arrangement template to be used by the Seller to ensure that any subsequent Sub-Arrangements reflect the basic elements listed in this Annex and can be deemed in form and substance satisfactory to the Buyer as a Condition of Effectiveness.
+While the basic principle listed in this Annex are open for discussion and may be negotiated between the parties to the Sub-Arrangement, the IBRD will have to issue a ‘no-objection’ regarding the content of the final Sub-Arrangement template to be used by the Seller to ensure that any subsequent Sub-Arrangements reflect the basic principles listed in this Annex and can be deemed in form and substance satisfactory to the Buyer as a Condition of Effectiveness.